teamninjathumbs/grabitygame.github.io/_posts/2017-11-01-pax-aus-wrapup.md

     <a href="/assets/images/paxaus/PaxAusIndieShowcasePanel01.jpg"><img src="/assets/images/paxaus/PaxAusIndieShowcasePanel01.jpg"></a>
 </figure>

 We've just arrived back in New Zealand on the red-eye from Melbourne to Auckland, after exhibiting GRABITY at [PAX Australia](http://aus.paxsite.com/indie) - what a total blast!
-Probably one of the most intense weekends of our lives so far.
+Probably one of the more intense weekends of our lives.
 Three days of non-stop gaming, chatting, and yelling - interspersed with moments of panic, and a few beers in the mix as well :)  Met a ton of cool folks, including our 5 PAX Indie Showcase neighbours.
-It was extremely humbling to be in the company of these amazing games and fellow devs:
+It was extremely humbling to be in the company of these amazing devs:

 <figure class="half">
     <a href="/assets/images/paxaus/PaxAusIndieShowcaseBanners01.jpg"><img src="/assets/images/paxaus/PaxAusIndieShowcaseBanners01.jpg"></a>